google-coral/coralmicro/README.md

 Before you try and build anything, be sure to initialize the submodules!

 ```
-git submodule update --init
+git submodule update --init --recursive
 ```

-## CMake setup
-It's recommended to have CMake put all artifacts into a build directory to not dirty the tree.
-By default, this will build for P0 in Release mode.
+## Building the code
 ```
-mkdir -p build
-pushd build; cmake ..; popd
-make -C build
+bash build.sh
 ```

+By default, this will build in a folder called `build`.
+If you wish to build into a different directory, please pass it with the `-b` flag.

-## Loading code to the P0 device (uses HelloWorldFreeRTOS as example)
+## Loading code to the device (uses HelloWorldFreeRTOS as example)
 ### Install prerequisites
 Before running the script for the first time, be sure to install the required Python modules:
 ```
 python3 -m pip install -r scripts/requirements.txt
+sudo apt-get update
-sudo apt-get install libhidapi-hidraw0 python-dev libusb-1.0-0-dev libudev-dev protobuf-compiler
+sudo apt-get install -y \
+         cmake \
+         git-core \
+         libusb-1.0-0-dev \
+         libudev-dev \
+         libhidapi-hidraw0 \
+         ninja-build \
+         protobuf-compiler \
+         python3-dev \
+         python3-pip \
+         python3-protobuf \
+         vim
 ```

 Also, be sure to setup udev rules, or the scripts will have permission and path issues: